 Ywama Village, a typical Inle Lake settlement

-This settlement in Inle Lake is best known for its floating market but also offers several artisan workshops.
+This settlement in Inle Lake is best known for the Myanmar floating market but also offers several artisan workshops.
 The presence of the Phaung Daw Oo Pagoda, visited by many Buddhist worshippers from across Myanmar each year, also makes this village particularly noteworthy.

 Tourists in Inle Lake in October can enjoy the annual Phaung Daw Oo Pagoda festival during which 4 Buddha images are taken around the villages of the lake, on a route taking 18 days to complete.
 Rowing races using the distinctive leg-rowing technique also take place.